We were up early in the morning to head to our ATV Tour. My wife booked the early morning ranch tour with Kipu Ranch Adventures.

 We went back home, showered and headed out to get some dessert and to see Spouting Horn.

 The Spouting Horn park has a little overlook where you can see the water spraying out of the narrow openings.

 That was the biggest blast we saw.
 It does make a cool hissing sound when it happens and is totally worth seeing.
 The waves in the winter aren’t too strong so the spout isn’t too large.
 Plus, it was also low tide so it’ll get stronger as the waves in the area get stronger.
 Stop around high tide if possible

 There’s not much to the park though so it’s a short stop.
 There’s an overlook and some stalls with trinkets for sales.
 We checked out the overlook then got back in the car and went to get some ice cream!

 Lappert’s is a local Hawaiian ice cream place.
 Their dark chocolate ganache gelato was amazing; highly recommended.

 The wife liked her Oreo chocolate waffle bowl too.

 We saved some money by eating in for dinner and I made some soup from Costco.

 Overall, this was a really fun day.
 The ATV tour was great and the rest of the day went well too as we saw a few things we’ve been meaning to check out.

-The next event for us is a helicopter ride.
-It’s open door and I’m not the hugest fan of heights but I’m sure the views will be worth it!
+A helicopter ride is up next.
+I’m not the biggest fan of heights and this one is open door but I’m sure the views will be worth it!